jonalexvasquez/CSE531-Project-3/README.md

 3.)
 Install the requirements (gcp libraries): `pip install -r requirements.txt`

 4.)
 Now, in your terminal open up two consoles/sessions of your terminal.
+Make sure to do the above in the new session as well.
 First run the server by running:
 `python branch_server.py`.
 You should see logs stating that certain processes were started.

 5.)
 Now, in your other terminal session run the client: `python client.py`.
 When the scripts finish processing you will see two output files populated with the expected output: 1.) `monotonic_writes_output.json` will have the output that the monotonic writes input produces.
-2.) `read_your_writes.json` will have the output that the read your writes input produces.
+2.) `read_your_writes_output.json` will have the output that the read your writes input produces.